bmichele/poetry_generation/README.md

 ```

 If you want to run it in a batch job, you will probably want to activate a virtual environment before running the script.
-If you are using anaconda, you can use the wrapper script `run_training.sh`, which activates the specified virtual
+If you are using anaconda, you can use the wrapper script `jobs/run_training.sh`, which activates the specified virtual
 environment before running python.
 You probably have to modify the script according to your environment settings.

-Example batch job scripts (tested in Turso) can be found in the folder, named as `job_mbart_*.sh`.
+Example batch job scripts (tested in Turso) can be found in the `jobs` folder.

 # Some Notes